crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 ## Semantics of C/C++ relaxed-memory concurrency

-For the semantics of C/C++ relaxed-memory concurrency on which the deque implementation is based, we use the state-of-art [promising semantics][promising].
+For the semantics of C/C++ relaxed-memory concurrency on which the deque implementation is based, we use the state-of-the-art [promising semantics][promising].
 For a gentle introduction to the semantics, we refer the reader to [this blog post][synch-patterns].

 One caveat of the original promising semantics is its lack of support for memory allocation.
 In this RFC, we use the following semantics for memory allocation: